ahraber/neuralnuance.com/hugo/content/posts/2019-03_09_Quick_and_Dirty_Packages.md

 ### Modular Thinking

 Imagine a lightweight smartphone app that's purpose is to assist in accomplishing difficult or mundane tasks in other, possibly larger, applications.
 Now imagine multiples of these micro-applications all at the tips of your fingers.
-Each of these micro-applications can do one thing exactly the same way every single time.
+Each of these micro-applications can do one unique thing exactly the same way every single time.

 Welcome to programming in [python](http://bit.ly/2SSKKEL), and more precisely, welcome to a quick and dirty introductory blurb on [modularity](http://bit.ly/2EWIwAc) in python using [PyPI](http://bit.ly/2EOaoVZ) and [pip](http://bit.ly/2SSuYJO), the dynamic-duo for finding and downloading python [packages](http://bit.ly/2NSzI1h).